AlloyCI/alloy_ci/README.md

 ### Documentation Copyright

-Documentation for the GitLab CI Runners is Copyright (c) 2011-2017 GitLab B.V.
+Documentation for the GitLab CI Runners and related is Copyright (c) 2011-2017 GitLab B.V.